rakuri255/Ultrastar_txt_documentation/README.md

 ### START

-START specifies the time in milliseconds from the beginning of the audio file at which the song starts.
+START specifies the time in seconds from the beginning of the audio file at which the song starts.
 This value can be used to skip any silence or intro at the beginning of the audio file.
-The value should be positive integers that represent the start time of the song in milliseconds.
+The value should be positive integers that represent the start time of the song in seconds.

 ```
-#START:12345
+#START:123
 ```

 <details><summary>App Support</summary>